CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 #### Handling Limiting Gracefully
 ​
-If the defined rate limit is exceeded, Dashboard API will reply with the `429` (rate limit exceeded) error code.
+If the defined rate limit is exceeded, dashboard API will reply with the `429` (rate limit exceeded) error code.
 This response will also return a `Retry-After` header indicating how long the client should wait before making a follow-up request.

 * The `Retry-After` key contains the number of seconds the client should wait.

 * Expect to backoff for 1 - 2 seconds if the limit has been exceeded.
 You may have to wait potentially longer if a large number of requests were made within this timeframe.
 ​

 A simple example which minimizes rate limit errors:

 ```